Gadgetoid/Arduino-SerialVGA/README.md

 Usage
 -----

+SerialVGA accepts any Serial capable object derived from a Stream.
+Just make sure you've initialised it with begin() or otherwise before passing it to SerialVGA.

 If you haven't yet changed the baud rate on your Serial VGA driver board then you should initialize the library with:

 ```c